AquaeAtrae/VacBanChecker/README.md

 # Credits

 This tool has done more to improve morale in multiplayer games than any other!
-Great work MyHayato and iEyepawd!
+Great work MyHayato and iEyepawd! - AquaeAtrae

 Credits go out to [MrHayato's original bookmarklet](https://github.com/MrHayato/VacBanChecker) and [iEyepawd](http://www.reddit.com/user/iEyepawd) from this [reddit post](http://www.reddit.com/r/GlobalOffensive/comments/348292/i_made_a_userscript_to_easily_show_vac_bans_on/).
 His idea inspired me to write a version that can be easily used as a bookmarklet.